cypress-io/cypress/DEPLOY.md

     - Merge any release-specific documentation changes into the main release PR.
     - Merging this PR into `develop` will deploy to `docs-staging` and then a PR will be automatically created against `master`.
 It will be automatically merged after it passes and will deploy to production.

-7. Make the new NPM version the "latest" version by updating the dist-tag `latest` to point to the new version:
+7. Make the new npm version the "latest" version by updating the dist-tag `latest` to point to the new version:
     ```shell
     npm dist-tag add cypress@X.Y.Z
     ```